-The twelve eleven specific plans located in the Southwest planning area are listed in Table 3, Adopted Specific Plans in the Southwest Area Plan.
+The fourteen specific plans located in the Southwest planning area are listed in Table 3, Adopted Specific Plans in the Southwest Area Plan.
 Each of these specific plans is determined to be a Community Development Specific Plan, with the exception of Johnson Ranch, which was initially approved as a Community Development Specific Plan but has subsequently been purchased for habitat conservation.
 The approval of the Johnson Ranch Specific Plan will be considered for rescission during the initial round of Specific Plan reviews.

 Table 3: Adopted Specific Plans in the Southwest Area Plan

-The state of the speciment and the state of

 Specific Plan Specific Plan #

 Dutch Village 106

 Rancho Bella Vista 184

 Winchester Properties 213

-Red Hawk 217

-Vail Ranch 223

 Crown Valley Village 238

 Borel Air Park 265

 Quinta Do Lago 284

 Winchester 1800 286

 Johnson Ranch 307

 French Valley 312

 Morgan Hill 313

 Domenigoni/Barton Properties 310

+Keller Crossing 380

+Belle Terre 382